 The few-shot test results for the three pre-training models are shown in Table~\ref{tab:fewShotResultsSelected}.
-Overall, fine-tuning the Encoder-Decoder of Model C achieves the best prediction performance.
-Models based on time series knowledge demonstrate greater fine-tuning potential than Model A, which shows limited improvement regardless of the fine-tuning method.
-When comparing the fine-tuning of the Encoder-Decoder with the Transformer Backbone, we observe that for Model A, fine-tuning the Backbone generally produces better results across most datasets than fine-tuning only the Encoder-Decoder.
-Conversely, Models B and C perform better on most datasets when only the Encoder-Decoder is fine-tuned.
-These findings suggest that Model A's bottleneck lies in its Backbone pre-training knowledge, whereas Model C's Backbone already possesses sufficient time series knowledge.
-For Model C, the key factor is adjusting the representation for each dataset to leverage the Backbone better.
+Overall, fine-tuning the Tokenizer-Detokenizer of Train-BTD achieves the best prediction performance.
+Models based on time series knowledge demonstrate greater fine-tuning potential than Train-TD, which shows limited improvement regardless of the fine-tuning method.
+When comparing the fine-tuning of the Tokenizer-Detokenizer with the Transformer Backbone, we observe that for Train-TD, fine-tuning the Backbone generally produces better results across most datasets than fine-tuning only the Tokenizer-Detokenizer.
+Conversely, Models B and C perform better on most datasets when only the Tokenizer-Detokenizer is fine-tuned.
+These findings suggest that Train-TD's bottleneck lies in its Backbone pre-training knowledge, whereas Train-BTD's Backbone already possesses sufficient time series knowledge.
+For Train-BTD, the key factor is adjusting the representation for each dataset to leverage the Backbone better.